digikar99/polymorphic-functions/README.md

 **What does this do differently?**

-- Current implementation in <500 lines vs 3400+ for specialization-store.
+- Current implementation in <600 lines vs 3400+ for specialization-store.
 Yes the latter has more features, but I feel it can be done in <1000 LOC
-- I wanted one feature (warn/error at compile time, if type error can be determined at run time; otherwise compile successfully); I spent 1.5+ hours on specialization-store, and then gave up
+- I (actually [we](https://github.com/commander-trashdin/cl-overload)) wanted some better compile time reporting; I spent 1.5+ hours on specialization-store, and then gave up
 - I wanted a bit better compile time warnings/suggestions/notes

 ## Dependencies outside quicklisp